IQAndreas/blog.iqandreas.com/source/_posts/2013-09-30-the-top-5-things-i-hate-in-programming.markdown

 ---
 Every language has its flaws.
 Some are understandable, while others just get on my nerves.

-Here is the list of the top five programming symantics I hate the most (in reverse order).
+Here is the list of the top five programming symantics I hate the most (in reverse order).<!-- more -->

 ### The way a package is defined in Action Script 3 ###